 Funding options and financial assistance for roll in showers are the same as for walk in tubs.
-Medicare only pays in the rarest of occasions, but Medicaid and VA benefits are more likely to help with the costs.
+Original Medicare only pays in very rare occasions, but beginning in 2019, some Medicare Advantage plans may fund roll in showers.
+That said, Medicaid and VA benefits are more likely to help with the costs.
 Roll in showers can be less expensive than walk in tubs.
 However, the total cost depends more on the bathroom design and installation and less so on equipment costs.
 Most trained contractors are proficient in either tub or shower installations.
 Quotes for roll in showers are also available free of charge and without obligations.

 Finally, there are portable roll in showers as well.
 These are meant as temporary solutions and require considerable effort to set up and take down.
 Surely more effort than could be put forth by the individual desiring to use such a product.
 A friend or family member would be needed to set up and take down the shower.
 As they require considerable room space as well, they are unlikely to be left standing between uses.

-A list of walk in tub manufacturers available in the US is included here to help families in their research.
+A list of walk in tub manufacturers available in the U.S. is included below to help families in their research.